Size of the Prize – Helping the NHS to Prevent Heart Attacks and Strokes at Scale

 View the Size of the Prize for High Cholesterol below or access or download via this link: Size of the Prize for High Cholesterol

 As with blood pressure, the numbers are huge.
-Across England, if just 90% of people with CVD were treated with statins, 13,000 heart attacks, strokes and deaths would be prevented in three years.
-If treatment rates were increased to 95%, around 22,000 events would be prevented.
+Across England, if just 90% of people with CVD were treated with statins, almost 9,000 heart attacks and strokes would be prevented in three years.
+If treatment rates were increased to 95%, over 17,000 events would be prevented.
 This translates into hundreds of prevented cardiovascular events in every ICB area.
-For cholesterol, it is important to recognise that this is but the tip of the iceberg.
-In addition to the one in five patients with CVD not taking any lipid lowering therapy, large numbers of people are on insufficient treatment to lower their cholesterol.
-Optimising treatment in these patients will prevent many more cardiovascular events.

 Using Size of the Prize to deliver a step change in CVD prevention